The differential in #1559 is mounted in a fabricated steel sub-frame suspended in rubber. This was how it looked when I received it.

 The entire episode was documented in the U.S. Club Elite Newsletter CEN_vol9_no5_winter_1979.

-During the restoration, when I pulled the subframes and cleaned them prior to powder coating, it was obvious that they had failed, and had been reinforced with 1/8″ steel plate.
+When I pulled the subframes and cleaned them prior to powder coating during the restoration, it was obvious that they had failed and had been reinforced with 1/8″ steel plate.

-The failure may well have been catastrophic, and could explain the damage to the left rear quarter we discovered after soda-blasting the CBU.
+The failure may well have been catastrophic and could explain the damage to the left rear quarter that was uncovered after soda-blasting the CBU.